 Andrew Boxer demonstrates the ways in which external events affected the struggles of African Americans in the 1950s and 1960s.

-San Martín and his forces liberated Peru and proclaimed its independence from Spain on July 28th, 1821.
-Richard Cavendish charts the life of one of the leading figures of the South American wars of independence.
+José de San Martín and his forces liberated Peru and proclaimed its independence from Spain on July 28th, 1821.

-What role did Simon Bolivar play in the history of Venezuela's declaration of independence from Spain?
-Here John Lynch argues that the history of Spanish American independence is incomprehensible without him.
+What role did Simon Bolivar play in the history of Latin America's independence from Spain?

 Too little attention has been given to the multiracial make-up of the British Home Front.
 Given that race was such a central issue throughout the...